xendarboh/xendev/README.md

 By default, watchman will watch all files and this can cause issue (such as vim lsp/coc types failing), for example if watching `node_modules`, so configure it per project as needed.
 See `/usr/share/.watchmanconfig` for an example.

+### Lunarvim

+- markdown-preview
+  - `:MarkdownPreview` start the preview, see URL
+  - `:MarkdownPreviewStop` stop the preview

 ### Local (machine-specific) Configuration